Harald-U/istio-on-minikube-handson/docs/exercise2.md

     It will show 'pending' for the external IP address.
 The ingressgateway is a Kubernetes service of type LoadBalancer.
 A real Load Balancer is not available on Minikube (hence the 'pending' status), but we can fake one.

-    **Note:** In public managed cloud environments (e.g. IBM Cloud) a Kubernetes service of type LoadBalancer usually gets a public (= routable in the Internet) IP address assigned automatically if one is available in the account.
+    **Note:** In public managed cloud environments (e.g. AWS, Azure, IBM Cloud) a Kubernetes service of type LoadBalancer usually gets a public (= routable in the Internet) IP address assigned automatically if one is available in the account.
 You can then map this public IP address to a fully qualified domain name (FQDN) in the DNS (Domain Name System) and make your Istio Ingress controller answer HTTP requests via the Internet.

     In a **new terminal session** enter: